Agoro-Agu Landscape, Uganda

 The outcomes of the Uganda Land-Use Dialogue in Agoro-Agu will be designed to feed into:

-- Review of the National Forest Management Plan;
+- Implementation of the National Forest Management Plan;

 - Support for the Landscape Platform and Community Forest Associations;